 This building opened its doors in 1870, making it arguably the oldest cantina in Mexico City – now that's a good reason to pop in and...

 Museo de Historia de Tlalpán

-The Museo de Historia de Tlalpán hosts compelling historical exhibits in naturally lit galleries off the courtyard.
+Hosts compelling contemporary art and historical exhibits in naturally lit galleries off the courtyard.

-There’s a sublime simplicity about the Capilla de las Capuchinas Sacramentarias , the chapel of a convent for Capuchin nuns designed by modernist architect Luis Barragán in 1952.
-The austere altar, free of the usual iconography, consists only of a trio of gold panels.
-Visit in the morning to appreciate how light streams through the stained-glass window made by German-Mexican artist Mathias Goeritz.
+There’s a sublime simplicity about this chapel, located inside a convent for Capuchin nuns.
+Designed by modernist architect Luis Barragán in 1952, the austere altar, free of the usual iconography, consists only of a trio of gold panels.
+In the morning, light streams through a stained-glass window made by German-Mexican artist Mathias Goeritz.
 Visits by appointment only.